milancakic89/softemplate/README.md

 # Softemplate

 I found myself making small apps from time to time, but you allways need atleast some basic setup.
-Login, register, search, few links.
+Login, register, search, and few links.
 So i made it.
-Use it for free.
+Use it if it fits you.

 # Run npm install -> ng serve